Is Nursing for Me? What to Consider

 - Teaching patients and family members how to manage illness or injuries at home

-Specific duties for nurses can depend on the type of environment they work in.
+Specific duties for nurses can depend on the type of nurse they are and the environment they work in.
 Some possibilities offered by the BLS include:

 - Addiction Nurse - Caring for patients recovering from drug or alcohol abuse.